Da-Buche/skill-best-practices/README.md

 ### Always be in control, no place for random.

-   Do not use global variables, it makes your code context dependent.
+   Avoid global variables, it makes your code context dependent.
    (At least prefix them, so they have less chances to be overwritten.)